 The tax relief account (the "Tax Relief Account") was established in the General Fund and is treated as a General Fund reserve.
 The use of the funds from the Tax Relief Account requires legislative action.

-The 2006 Legislature reduced the Tax Relief Account balance from \$317 million to \$110 million for the Current Biennium.
-Any year-end balance in odd-numbered fiscal years is deposited to the account.
+The 2006 Legislature reduced the Tax Relief Account balance from \$317 million to \$110 million for the Previous Biennium.
+Any year-end balance in odd-numbered fiscal years is deposited to the Tax Relief Account.